KrauseFx/krausefx.com/data.md

       <ul>

-          <li>150% more computer time spent on "Entertainment", which is mostly coming from occasionally playing Factorio or Age Of Empires with friends at LAN-Party gatherings</li>
+          <li>150% more computer time spent on "Entertainment", which is mostly coming from occasionally playing <a href='https://www.factorio.com/' target='_blank'>Factorio</a> or Age Of Empires with friends at LAN-Party gatherings</li>

           <li>74% more time spent watching TV</li>